 Sharing iSCSI volumes

-	The Initiator’s GUI installs into the OS X System Preferences utility.
+The Initiator’s GUI installs into the System Preferences utility.
 Watch the “how to” video for quick instructions on typical configurations.

 Watch the globalSAN Video

-	In this short video we’ll demonstrate the entire process of setting up the globalSAN iSCSI Initiator for OS X. You can also check our Users’ Forums for quick answers to common questions about various targets.
+In this short video we’ll demonstrate the entire process of setting up the globalSAN iSCSI Initiator for macOS.
+You can also check our Users’ Forums for quick answers to common questions about various targets.

 The Xtarget Storage Server is a component in globalSAN that enables you to transform your Mac into an iSCSI server.

 Xtarget is a new (separately licensed) component of globalSAN — it enables you to transform your Mac into a powerful, amazingly fast iSCSI SAN storage server.
 Xtarget enables you to present the local storage you already own (Thunderbolt, FireWire, USB, etc.) over iSCSI!

 The benefit of Xtarget is that it enables you to quickly create a SAN using components you already own, thus saving time and money yet still getting the performance and workflow benefits of a typical SAN.

 Start your free trial of Xtarget by clicking the “Get Activation Key” button on Xtarget’s License tab.